-Learn more about fuel cell uses.
+Learn more about strategic targets for fuel cell deployment.

 Fuel cells are cleaner and more efficient than traditional combustion-based engines and power plants.
 When pure hydrogen is used to power a fuel cell, the only byproducts are water and heat—no pollutants or greenhouse gases are produced.
 That’s good for our health and the environment.
 Since fuel cell technology is more efficient than combustion-based technologies, less energy is needed to provide the same amount of power.
 Finally, because hydrogen can be produced using a wide variety of resources found right here in the United States—including natural gas, biological material, and even water—using hydrogen fuel cells reduces our dependence on other countries for fuel.
 Click here for more information on the benefits of hydrogen and fuel cells.